AltaOhms/azureiotedgelab/functionmodule/readme.md

 14. Sign in to your container registry by entering the following command in the integrated terminal.

     Use the username and login server that you copied from your Azure container registry earlier.
+(Hint: You retrieved them in Step 11).

     ```shell
     docker login -u <ACR username> <ACR login server>